PrimeTimeTran/next-blog/data/blog/leetcode-3.md

 In the event that a value on the right is larger than the left, compute the profit and compare to current max profit.
-If it's larger reassign the max profit
+If it's larger reassign the max profit to the current max profit

-In the event the value on the left of the window is larger, reassign the left edge of the window to the current value of right.
+If the left value of the window is larger than the right, update left to the current value of right.
+This has the effect of "closing" the window and starting over from the current value of right.

+In this way we guarantee we always make a profit.

 ## Initialize variables